tigh-latte/presentations/lookatmego/presentation.md

 ## Background

-When your usecase is so niche that other tools just don't cut it, sometimes you feel like making your own.
+When your usecase is niche and other tools don't do everything you want, sometimes you take that as an opportunity to play about with a few new things.

 ---